Maddow Reads Greene's 'Jewish Space Laser Post' Out Loud

-Category: World Politics Hits: 1Turn your ears on for Rachel Maddow from Thursday.
+Category: World Politics Hits: 4Turn your ears on for Rachel Maddow from Thursday.
 The MSNBC host took time out of her show to point out that Marjorie Taylor Greene is a liar, and that she lied to Minority Leader Kevin McCarthy.
 That should have been THE opportunity for McCarthy to oust the Georgia so-called Congresswoman.
 Rachel Maddow reads from the Facebook post in which Marjorie Taylor Greene explained her conspiracy theory of wealthy Jews using space lasers to set California wildfires, a theory she told GOP Minority Leader Kevin McCarthy she didn't know anything about. https://t.co/KcEdZErEUX — Jon Cooper ???????? (@joncoopertweets) February 5, 2021 Hearing Maddow read the insane conspiracy theories on Facebook gives it a whole new dimension.
 Marjorie Taylor Greene is more than a Qanon gun nut conspiracy theorist.
 She's also a liar.

 Read more https://crooksandliars.com/2021/02/maddow-reads-greenes-jewish-space-laser